luckytuvshee/luckytuvshee/src/pages/career/index.md

 ## Education

-- Information Systems at Mongolian University of Science and Technology, 2017 - present, GPA 3.3 out of 4.0
+- Information Systems at Mongolian University of Science and Technology, 2017 - 2021, GPA 3.3 out of 4.0

 ## Freelancing Client's Public Projects